 … either we’re solving a really complex problem, or we’re all getting fired.

-Fast forward to today.
-The week before last.
+Fast forward to April of last year.
 On the fifteenth anniversary of my Mother’s passing, to be specific.
 All departments at our mature tech startup received vague mentions from their leaders that a company-wide meeting would be held the following morning and to arrive no later than 9:30 a.m.

 There was an energy of confusion in the office that morning.
 I was joking with two colleagues who sat next to me that this was one of two things: either we’re solving a really complex problem, or we’re all getting fired.